Home → Schools

 Your school is the heart of your community.
 Is it ready to weather the storm?.

-School preparedness has two facets, emergency planning for the school itself, and educating kids about hazards and emergency planning.
+School preparedness has two facets, emergency planning for the school site itself, and educating school staff and students about hazards and emergency planning.

 Get thinking about school emergency planning and then get started

 - Maine State Statute: Requirement for School Emergency Planning

 - Title 20-A MRSA §1001 ¶16.
 Comprehensive Emergency Management Plan

 - Maine School Security Guide: Twenty Simple Strategies to Safer and More Effective Maine Schools.

 - A guide developed by Michael Dorn of Safe Havens International that provides school officials with practical and no-cost and low-cost security evidence and research-based strategies. (.pdf format)